MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Extended Discussion of MIMO Radar: Signal Response and Depth Deviation

-In the main paper, we presented both, the signal magnitude and the depth deviation concerning object material, geometry, and size.
-To demonstrate that the signal magnitude is not only influenced by either object geometry or by object size\;---\;which would be possible due to the high diversity of captured objects that prevents us from isolating one variable while keeping the others constant\;---\;we visualize the signal magnitude in \autoref{fig:radar_intensity_2} (\textit{left}), in relation to object geometry (median surface incidence angle) and size (relative surface area).
+In this section, we extend the experiments of \ifseparatesupp{Section~7.3}\else \autoref{sec:discussion_radar_signal}\fi\ of the main paper, where we presented both, the signal magnitude and the depth deviation concerning object material, geometry, and size.
+To demonstrate that the signal magnitude is not only influenced by either object geometry or by object size\,---\,which would be possible due to the high diversity of captured objects that prevents us from isolating one variable while keeping the others constant\,---\,we visualize the signal magnitude in \autoref{fig:radar_intensity_2} (\textit{top}), in relation to object geometry (median surface incidence angle) and size (relative surface area).

 A general trend on the $x$-axis shows an increase in the signal magnitude from left to right, particularly for objects with a surface incidence angle greater than $10^\circ$.
 The majority of objects below this $10^\circ$ angle on the $y$-axis exhibit significantly higher signal magnitudes, regardless of their relative surface area, hence indicating the influence of object geometry.
-On the \textit{right} side of \autoref{fig:radar_intensity_2}, we visualize the mean depth deviation in relation to object geometry and size.
-While a similar trend is observed for object geometry on the $y$-axis\;---\;where objects of lower surface incidence angle exhibit smaller errors\;---\;no overall trend appears on the $x$-axis, suggesting depth deviation is more influenced by object geometry instead of size.
+On the \textit{bottom} of \autoref{fig:radar_intensity_2}, we visualize the mean depth deviation in relation to object geometry and size.
+While a similar trend is observed for object geometry on the $y$-axis\,---\,where objects of lower surface incidence angle exhibit smaller errors\,---\,no overall trend appears on the $x$-axis, suggesting depth deviation is more influenced by object geometry instead of size.